zhumingcheng697/Live-Web/chat-room-pro/README.md

 });
 ```

 > In reality, things are, again, a bit more complicated. `deviceId`s returned by `enumerateDevices` seem to be only valid before the next `getUserMedia` call in some browsers, and after a new video stream starts, previously returned `deviceId`s seem to be all invalidated.
-To circumvent this, I actually keep track of the `label` of the preferred device, and, when the user want to start the video capture, I call `enumerateDevices` first, find the device whose `label` matches, and call `getUserMedia` with the `deviceId` of that device.
+To circumvent this, I actually keep track of the `label` of the preferred device (eg. `"Front Camera"`), and, when the user want to start the video capture, I call `enumerateDevices` first, find the device whose `label` matches, and call `getUserMedia` with the `deviceId` of that device.
 Another limitation is that Safari does not give any useful result with `enumerateDevices` until you have called `getUserMedia` once and gained the user’s permission, so you have to start the capture with a random camera first before allowing users to choose which camera they prefer.

 ## Turning Camera Off